kg583/RunOnPython/README.md

 ## Can We Do Any Better?
 With only four punctuation marks remaining, it seems unlikely we can get rid of any more.
 Indeed, I posit that this is true:
-* `()` are the only way to do function calls[^7], and are also the only grouping symbol we have left.
+* `()` are the main way to do function calls, and are also the only grouping symbol left.
 Seems like a no-brainer that those have to stay.
+  * As pointed out by @commandblockguy, decorators can also call things, as can the `del` operator, but then we run into the problem of defining those things in the first place.
+  * It is also possible to dodge parentheses entirely [in some situations](https://polygl0ts.ch/writeups/2021/b01lers/pyjail_noparens/README.html), again using decorators, but we need to take on even more symbols to make it happen.
+  * Further discussion has indicated that parentheses are the most likely among the remaining symbols that we could be rid of, perhaps through some exception shenanigans.
 * `:` is required for just about every control flow construct.
 Also pretty necessary.
   * *If* you're okay with using a Turing-complete subset of Python, then I think you can dodge `:` by living entirely inside tuple comprehensions.
 However, this subset doesn't give you functions or classes, and feels definitely out of the spirit of this whole shebang.
 * `*` is very powerful, enabling us to drop `,` among other things.
 Unpacking is just too good to pass up.
   * Of course, keeping `,` over `*` is *much* cleaner, but dodging `,` is just too much fun.

-[^7]: This is technically incorrect as pointed out by @commandblockguy; decorators can also call things, as can the `del` operator, but then we run into the problem of defining those things in the first place.
+[^7]: This is technically incorrect

 Thus, I do claim that four is the best we can do.
 Anyone clever enough to prove otherwise is more than welcome to do so.